Azure/azure-sdk-tools/tools/eslint-plugin-azure-sdk/README.md

 }
 ```

-For all rules to be enforced according to the standards set by the Design Guidelines, add this plugin's `recommended` configuration to the `extends` section of your `eslintrc` configuration file as follows:
+For all rules to be enforced according to the standards set by the Design Guidelines, add this plugin's `recommended` configuration to the `extends` section of your `.eslintrc` configuration file as follows:

 ```json
 {